 1 (479) 213-6315

 Problems ordering?
 Questions?
 We welcome you to call anytime (if no answer, please leave a message and we will return your call as soon as possible).
+We guarantee our products effectiveness and will be glad to refund unopened products.
 WE ACCEPT CREDIT CARDS BY PHONE, PLEASE CALL US!

 OUR PHONE NUMBER

 As previosly stated, nitenpyram is a Over-The-Counter (OTC) natural ingredient derived from the tobacco family.
 Given orally, it starts killing fleas within 15-30 minutes.
 Your pet absorbs as much as needed, and expels the rest out of their system.
 A FDA study, gave a group of cats 10 TIMES THE RECOMMENDED AMOUNT FOR OVER 8 MONTHS with no adverse effects attributed to nitenpyram.

 Compare it to having a car with a 10 gallon gas tank and buying 20 gallons of gas for it.
 Once your car is filled up with 10 gallons of gas, the rest of the 10 gallons falls harmlessly to the ground.
 It doesn't hur, nor does it help your car.
 So giving more in a 24 hour period does not help kill more fleas.